jellythefish/cpp_serializers/README.md

 ./serialization SIZE ITER
 ```

-Where
+Where,

 SIZE - is the required argument, representing the size of generated data structure.
-Should be one of **small**, **medium**, **large**.
+Should be one of [**small**, **medium**, **large**].

-ITER - number of serialize/deserialize iterations for each method.
+ITER - is the required argument, representing the number of serialize/deserialize iterations for each method.

 For example,